Table of contents

 Choosing the online reviews website that’s right for your home contracting business

-What we’re getting at is that it’s very hard to have a an effective online presence in every online reviews website.
-That’s why you need to chose, and choose wisely.
+What we’re getting at is that it’s very hard to have an effective online presence in every online review website.
+That’s why you need to choose and choose wisely.
 If you already have online reviews coming in naturally (aka organically), your first picks should be the business indexes and websites where you already have a volume of reviews and positive ratings.

 Also, research which websites your customers are accustomed to using to review business and services.
 Don’t be afraid to ask them when on a call.
 Preferably at the end.

 Then, the one listing you simply cannot afford to neglect is your Google My Business page, where customer reviews determine the exposure your business gets on Google, and the number of stars next to its name in search results.
 Combine that with Google’s Home Service Ads and you’ve got yourself a great online presence with the largest search engine in the world.
 Google is still a contractor’s best friend so you make sure you feed it full of awesome reviews from your customers.

 Your selection should also account for not just the amount of leads your business can get but also their quality.
 While Google is where most people search for an emergency locksmith or plumbing services, when it comes to major renovation projects or similar endeavors, people are more likely to browse reviews on professional service provider indexes like those offered by Houzz and Home Depot.

 Be where you can effectively get leads

 The last parameter you should consider when picking your target platforms is their effectiveness in supplying leads.
 Make sure you know from where your leads and phone calls are coming from.
 Only work with websites and advertising platforms where you can trackback where leads are coming from.